Why would someone get removable partial dentures?

 What is the difference between removable partial dentures and complete dentures?

 Complete dentures are typically something that older adults get when they have lost all of their teeth due to health reasons or other factors, such as specific types of medication.
-Complete dentures are removable, unless anchored by implants.
+Complete dentures are removable, with the exception of implant supported dentures.
 In contrast, a partial denture does not replace your full set of teeth–only one or a small number of teeth–and is usually removable.

 I have already had removable partial dentures completed but they don’t quite feel right.
 What can I do?